Influencer Backdoor Attack on Semantic Segmentation: Experiments

-\textbf{Combination of both free-position IBA and long-distance IBA.} In this study, we explore the combination of NNI and PRL, namely using both NNI and PRL at the same time when creating poisoned samples.
-The results of Poisoned Test and Benign Test are in Appendix G. Combining both could slightly increase the ASR when the trigger is positioned near the victim class.
-However, the NNI+PRL significantly decreases when we increase the distance of the trigger to victim pixels, which is similar to the proposed NNI.
+\textbf{Combination of both NNI and PRL.} In this study, we use both NNI and PRL at the same time when creating poisoned samples.
+The results are in Appendix~\ref{app:combination}.
+Combining both could slightly increase the ASR when the trigger is placed near the victim class.
+However, the ASR decreases significantly when we increase the distance from the trigger to the victim pixels, which is similar to the proposed NNI.
 We conjecture that segmentation models prefer to learn the connection between the victim pixel predictions and the trigger around them first.
-NNI will dominate the trigger learning process without further aggregating information of far pixels if a near trigger is presented.
+NNI will dominate the trigger learning process without further aggregating the information of far pixels if a near trigger is presented.

-\textbf{Backdoor Defense.} Although many backdoor defense approaches~\cite{liu2017neural, doan2020februus, udeshi2022model, zeng2021adversarial, wang2019neural, kolouri2020universal} have been introduced, it is unclear how to adapt them to defend potential segmentation backdoor attacks.
-Exhaustive adaptation of current defense approaches is out the scope of our work.
-We implement two intuitive defense methods, namely, fine-tuning and pruning~\cite{liu2017neural}.
+\textbf{Backdoor Defense.} Although many backdoor defense approaches~\cite{liu2017neural, doan2020februus, udeshi2022model, zeng2021adversarial, wang2019neural, kolouri2020universal,gao2021backdoor,liu2023does,gao2023backdoor} have been introduced, it is unclear how to adapt them to defend potential segmentation backdoor attacks.
+Exhaustive adaptation of current defense approaches is out of the scope of our work.
+We implement two intuitive defense methods, namely, fine-tuning and pruning~\citep{liu2017neural}.
 For fine-tuning defense, we fine-tune models on 1\%, 5\%, 10\% of clean training images for 10 epochs.
-For pruning defense, we prune 5, 15, 30 of the 256 channels of the last convolutional layer with the method in~\cite{liu2017neural}, respectively.
-More experimental details are in Appendix H. We report ASR on the defended models in Tab.~\ref{tab:defense}, It can be observed that our proposed NNI and PRL still clearly outperform the baseline IBA in both defense settings.
+For pruning defense, we prune 5, 15, 30 of the 256 channels of the last convolutional layer respectively following the method proposed by~\citet{liu2017neural}.
+More experimental details are in Appendix~\ref{app:defense}.
+We report ASR on the defended models in Tab.~\ref{tab:defense}, Our proposed methods, NNI and PRL, consistently outperform the baseline IBA across both defense settings.
+Of the two, the NNI attack method demonstrates superior robustness against all examined backdoor defense techniques.
+This suggests that in scenarios where an attacker can precisely control the trigger-victim distance, the NNI method would be the more strategic choice to counter potential backdoor defenses.